A Unified Data Representation Learning for Non-parametric Two-sample Testing: Introduction

-For example, the \emph{Kolmogorov-Smirnov} (K-S) test is designed to compare the {cumulative distribution functions} derived from two samples, but it can only be effective in extremely low-dimensional data \citep{kolmogorov, smirnov}.
-The \emph{maximum mean discrepancy} (MMD) test adopts the kernel mean embedding of distribution and uses it to measure the discrepancy between two distributions \cite{GBRSS12:mmd}.
+For example, the \emph{Kolmogorov-Smirnov} (K-S) test is designed to compare the {cumulative distribution functions} derived from two samples, but generalisation to higher dimension is challenging \citep{bickel1969distribution}.
+The \emph{maximum mean discrepancy} (MMD) test adopts the kernel mean embedding of distribution and uses it to measure the discrepancy between two distributions \cite{GBRSS12:mmd} whose dimensions can be relatively higher than classical methods \citep{liu2020learning}.
 The statistics used in these non-parametric two-sample tests are also widely adopted in many other fields, such as domain adaptation, causal discovery, generative modeling, adversarial learning, and more \citep{Gong2016,MMD_GAN,DA_app_Stojanov,cano2020kappa,ODLCMP20:fair-reps,gao2021max,fang2021open,zhong2021how,fang2021learning,song2021segment,tahmasbi2021driftsurf,tasksen2021sequential,Bergamin2022model}.

 To improve the test power of non-parametric two-sample tests in practical applications, recent studies have shown that learning good data representations is crucial before performing two-sample testing \citep{Kirchler2020two,liu2020learning,liu_meta_2021,gao2021max,Bergamin2022model}.
 For example, \citet{Kirchler2020two} directly use a pre-trained feature extractor to extract features of two samples and find it is useful to increase the test power during the testing.
-Meanwhile, \citet{liu2020learning} propose a unified learning paradigm to learn deep-net representations of data via maximizing the test power of MMD and show that the learned representations can help capture the difference between two samples.
-Recently, \citet{biggs_mmd-fuse_2023} point out that, after discarding the sample information (namely, we do not know which sample the data belongs to), learning representations from whole samples will not influence the type I error of permutation-based testing methods, which further justifies the correctness of learning good representations for testing.
+Meanwhile, \citet{liu2020learning} propose a learning paradigm to learn deep-net representations of data via maximizing the test power of MMD and show that the learned representations can help capture the difference between two complex-structured samples.
+Even though utilizing a fraction of the samples to train a classifier \citep{Lopez:C2ST} or a kernel function \citep{liu2020learning} enables deriving \emph{discriminative representations} (DRs) of the remaining samples, the data splitting process results in a \emph{trade-off} between the extra power provided by the learned functions/kernels and the sacrificed power due to the decreasing testing sample size.